April 1 - Nov. 22

 - Samples dropped off earlier in the month will be held for end-of-the-month delivery.

-- The last delivery in a year will be made on November 26th, so please drop off samples by Nov 25th.
+- The last delivery of the year will be made on November 23rd, so please drop off samples by Nov 22nd.

 Individuals can expect to receive their results by email, typically two to three weeks after samples are delivered.
 Results are also posted online on the Agronomic Services Division's PALS website.